7 new COVID-19 vaccination centres to be set up, some offering Moderna shots

 SINGAPORE: Singapore will set up seven more COVID-19 vaccination centres across the country, four of which will offer the Moderna vaccine.
 Authorities will also consider allowing residents with “very exceptional circumstances” to receive their doses earlier.

-The seven vaccination centres, located at Bukit Batok, Bukit Merah, Jurong West, Punggol, Sengkang, Tampines and Woodlands, will progressively start operations from Wednesday (Mar 17), said the Ministry of Health (MOH).
+The seven vaccination centres, located at Bukit Batok, Bukit Merah, Jurong West, Punggol, Sengkang, Tampines and Woodlands, will progressively start operations from Wednesday (Mar 17), said the Ministry of Health (MOH) on Tuesday.

 By mid-April there will be a total of 40 vaccination centres islandwide.